edsant1/stalgo/README.md

-# Stalgo
+Stalgo

-TODO: Write a gem description
+TODO: this gem will pull stats from your app!

 ## Installation